pdw-git/express-k8s-demo/README.md

 container boselane6633/expres-api-app on dockerhub.com.

 The application has an API layer, a persistance layer and a messaging layer.
 The applicaiton has a basic configuration which is maintained in the persistence layer.
-Any changes to the configuration and communicated to the API layer.
+Any changes to the configuration are communicated to the API layer.
 There could be multiple instances of the API deployed and a pub/sub mechanism has been employed to enable communication between the various API instances.
 This feature can be demonstrated to show that changing the configuraiton through one instance of the API will alter the behaviour of all instances of the API.